 What does this mean to your business?
 Well, for one, it means the Smartphone obsessed are using their all-powerful glowing rectangles to find products and services they’re looking for, and you can turn them into your customers!

-Using Google AdWords Ads to Target Customers
+Using Google Ads (formerly AdWords) to Target Customers

 As a local business, you may or may not have tested search advertising in the past, but if there was ever a time to start, that time is now.
-There are many reasons to employ Google AdWords ads, each of which could be its own blog post, but here are the top four:
+There are many reasons to employ Google Ads, each of which could be its own blog post, but here are the top four:

 - Google gives very granular geographic targeting (the Internet is huge but your ads can be targeted hyper-locally).